dcanomainar/Angular_Course/README.md

 or

 ```
-ng g c components/user -is -it
+ng g c components/user -is -it --skipTests
 ```

 As we can see: